 Becky Hewitt explained the Construction Excise Tax (CET), as a reminder, was a 1% tax on new business investment for Commercial and Industrial development, anything over \$50,000, she believes was the threshold they recommended, so that small investments would be exempt.
 She explained this would be unpredictable and it wouldn't be a huge amount of money but when they talked to the affordable housing providers, they said the amount of money that you are talking about that could make a meaningful difference.
 She explained there would be a marginal increase in cost for new employers.
 She explained that is one of the things the Columbia County Economic Team noted and said it is sort of a mixed bag.
 She explained if you adopt this you can set the guidelines you want to use.
-She stated it is administratively much easier to give money to a nonprofit because you don't have to worry too much about what they are going to do with the money or whether you are actually going to get the benefit that you think you are going to get, but you don't have to nail that down as part of adopting the program, you can refine that later and there is a lot of local discretion, so you would have the ability to have that evolve over time if you wanted it to.
+She stated it is administratively much easier to give money to a nonprofit because you don't have to worry too much about what they are going to do with the money or whether you are actually going to get the benefit that you think you are fine that later and there is a lot of local discretion, so you would have the ability to have that evolve over time if you wanted it to.
 She explained to wrap up on the funding, the Construction Excise Tax was their recommendation as the local funding source.